Highlander

 No analysis available

-Public remarks provide strong direct evidence that VA financing is available/accepted in this building.
-I found several listings referencing VA assumable loans or VA mortgage assumptions, which is sufficient to mark this feature true with high confidence.
+The public remarks provide repeated direct evidence that VA financing is accepted at this building.
+I found several listings referencing VA assumable mortgages and VA financing options, which is strong confirmation.

 No analysis available